Louisbourg Expedition (1757): British planning

-Loudoun's plan for the 1757 campaign was submitted to the government in London in September 1756, focused on a single expedition aimed at the heart of New France in the city of Quebec.
-It called for a purely defensive posture along the frontier with New France, including the contested corridor of the Hudson River and Lake Champlain between Albany, New York and Montreal.
-Loudoun's plan depended on the expedition's timely arrival at Quebec, so that French troops would not have the opportunity to move against targets on the frontier, and would instead be needed to defend the heartland of the province of Canada along the Saint Lawrence River.
-However, there was political turmoil in London over the progress of the Seven Years' War, both in North America and in Europe, and this resulted in a change of power, with William Pitt the Elder rising to take control over military matters.
+Loudoun's plan for the 1757 campaign was submitted to the government in London in September 1756, focused on a single expedition aimed at the heart of New France in the City of Quebec.
+It called for a purely-defensive posture along the frontier with New France, including the contested corridor of the Hudson River and Lake Champlain between Albany and Montreal.
+Loudoun's plan depended on the expedition's timely arrival at Quebec so that the French troops would not have the opportunity to move against targets on the frontier but and would be needed to defend the heartland of the province of Canada, along the Saint Lawrence River.
+However, there was political turmoil in London over the progress of the Seven Years' War, both in North America and in Europe, which resulted in a change of power, with William Pitt the Elder rising to take control over military matters.
 Loudoun consequently did not receive any feedback from London on his proposed campaign until March 1757.
-Before this feedback arrived, he developed plans for the expedition to Quebec and worked with the provincial governors of the Thirteen Colonies to develop plans for a coordinated defence of the frontier, including the allotment of militia quotas to each province.
+Before the feedback arrived, he had developed plans for the expedition to Quebec and worked with the provincial governors of the Thirteen Colonies to develop plans for a coordinated defence of the frontier, including the allotment of militia quotas to each province.

-William Pitt's instructions finally reached Loudoun in March 1757.
-They called for the expedition to first target Louisbourg on the Atlantic coast of Île Royale, now known as Cape Breton Island.
-Loudoun was to command the land forces, while a squadron under Francis Holburne would transport the troops and face any French naval threats.
+Pitt's instructions finally reached Loudoun in March 1757.
+They called for the expedition to target the Fortress of Louisbourg on the Atlantic coast of Île Royale, now known as Cape Breton Island.
+Loudoun was to command the land forces, and a squadron under Francis Holburne would transport the troops and face any French naval threats.

 French preparations

 French military leaders had early intelligence that the British were planning an expedition, and they also learned at an early date that Louisbourg would be the target.
-Between January and April 1757, squadrons sailed from Brest and Toulon, some of which went to reinforce the squadron based at Louisbourg.
+Between January and April 1757, squadrons sailed from Brest and Toulon, some of which went to reinforce the squadron that was based at Louisbourg.

-Dubois de La Motte commanded a squadron of nine ships of the line and two frigates at Louisbourg, which was joined by that of Joseph de Bauffremont from Saint-Domingue with five ships of the line and a frigate, and four ships and two frigates from Toulon under Joseph-François de Noble Du Revest.
+Dubois de La Motte commanded a squadron of nine ships of the line and two frigates at Louisbourg, which was joined by the squadron of Joseph de Bauffremont from Saint-Domingue with five ships of the line and a frigate, and four ships and two frigates from Toulon under Joseph-François de Noble Du Revest.